wikibonsai/wikibonsai/README.md

 - For Use:
   - AI:
-    - [germinator][wibomd-repo-germinator]: An AI-powered [semantic seedling germinator][demo-germinator] that generates starter semantic mappings of concepts which are easily transplantable into one's own digital garden.
+    - [germinator][wibomd-repo-germinator]: An AI-powered semantic seedling [germinator][demo-germinator] that generates starter semantic mappings of concepts which are easily transplantable into one's own digital garden.
       - [semtree-germ][wibomd-repo-semtree-germ]: An earlier version of the germinator that focused on [semantic trees][demo-semtree-germ].
     - [prompt][wibomd-repo-promp]: Prompts for AI-powered digital gardening.
   - Notes:
     - [vscode-wikibonsai][wibomd-repo-vscode-wikibonsai]: A [VSCode][git-vscode] extension for tending a WikiBonsai digital garden.
     - [tendr-cli][wibomd-repo-tendr-cli]: A CLI tool for tending a markdown-based WikiBonsai digital garden.
   - SSG:
-    - [jekyll-wikibonsai][wibomd-repo-jekyll-wikibonsai]: A jekyll template that can be imported as a gem or cloned as a template project.
+    - [jekyll-wikibonsai][wibomd-repo-jekyll-wikibonsai]: A [jekyll][ssg-jekyll] template that can be imported as a gem or cloned as a template project.
-    - [astro-wikibonsai][wibomd-repo-astro-wikibonsai]: An example setup to enable WikiBonsai workflows for an astro-based statically generated site (SSG).
+    - [astro-wikibonsai][wibomd-repo-astro-wikibonsai]: An example setup to enable WikiBonsai workflows for an [astro][ssg-astro]-based statically generated site (SSG).
-    - [eleventy-wikibonsai][wibomd-repo-eleventy-wikibonsai]: An example setup to enable WikiBonsai workflows for eleventy-based static site generation (SSG).
+    - [eleventy-wikibonsai][wibomd-repo-eleventy-wikibonsai]: An example setup to enable WikiBonsai workflows for [eleventy][ssg-eleventy]-based static site generation (SSG).
   - Starters:
-    - [garden-beds][wibomd-repo-garden-beds]: A collection of starter WikiBonsai digital gardens.
+    - [garden-beds][wibomd-repo-garden-beds]: A collection of starter WikiBonsai digital gardens -- includes starter markdown files and config files.
 - For Dev
   - Markdown Parsers:
     - [markdown-it-caml][wibomd-repo-markdown-it-caml]: A [markdown-it][git-markdown-it] plugin to enable  `:colon::attributes`.